 iStock: Sergeyryzhov

 This time, you’ve got vintage features designed for the modern day.
-The taps showerhead are the perfect blend of contemporary and classic, while the dark blue paint and white features combine to create a sumptuous space.
+The taps and the shower head are the perfect blend of contemporary and classic, while the dark blue paint and white features combine to create a sumptuous space.

 Well-positioned toilet and basin